Admission to Graduate Studies

 - Include a $30 non-refundable application fee; international students should remit $75.

-Admission Denied - If admission is denied into a specific program, the student may ask the Graduate and International Student Services office to have his/her credentials forwarded to another school.
+Admission Denied - If admission is denied into a specific program, the student may ask the Graduate and International Student Services office to have his/her credentials forwarded to another department.
 To make this request the student should submit an Application for Change of Major form to the Graduate and International Student Services office.
 If no request is made, the student will be classified as a Non-Degree Student.

-Application Procedures for Graduate Non-Degree Students - An individual with a bachelor’s degree from a regionally accredited institution who is not seeking a graduate degree may enroll in some graduate courses and receive credit as a non-degree student.
+Application Procedures for Graduate Non-Degree Students - An individual with a bachelor’s degree from a regionally accredited institution who is not seeking a graduate degree may enroll in graduate courses and receive credit as a non-degree student.
 Applicants for non-degree status must submit an application for admission, the official transcript showing the earned undergraduate degree, and pay the application fee.

 A student wishing to change from non-degree status to a degree program must file a new application for admission and adhere to all requirements specified for degree-seeking students.
 International students with an F-1 student visa are not eligible to enroll as non-degree status.

-Application Procedures for Graduate Non-Degree Students - Special Credit - Students with an undergraduate degree who wish to enroll for graduate credit in special programs or short courses for one semester without submitting a transcript of previous academic work may be admitted as non-degree student-special enrollment status.
+Application Procedures for Graduate Non-Degree Students - Special Enrollment - Students with an undergraduate degree who wish to enroll for graduate credit in special programs or short courses for one semester without submitting a transcript of previous academic work may be admitted as non-degree student-special enrollment status.

-Application Procedure for a Non-Degree Visiting Student - An individual in good standing as a graduate student at another regionally accredited graduate school may present a Certificate of Acceptance of Credit by his/her home institution and enroll as a non-degree visiting student without submitting complete official transcripts of previous college records.
+Application Procedure for a Non-degree Visiting Student - An individual in good standing as a graduate student at another regionally accredited graduate school may present a Certificate of Acceptance of Credit by his/her home institution and enroll as a non-degree visiting student without submitting complete official transcripts of previous college records.
 Such a certificate allows enrollment for only one semester.
 Students in cooperative doctoral programs may have continued enrollment.

 Non-Degree and Visiting Students - Federal Financial Aid - In accordance with federal regulations, non-degree and visiting students are not eligible to receive federal financial aid.
 To be eligible, a student must be fully admitted to a regular graduate degree or teaching certification program.

 Admission of a Transfer Graduate Student - A transfer graduate student is one who has completed graduate credit at another institution within the preceding eight years.
 Transfer students with less than a cumulative graduate GPA of 3.00 may be admitted as non-degree students and will not be eligible to become a degree-seeking student until a minimum of nine semester hours of graduate credit with a minimum cumulative GPA of 3.00 has been achieved at UCM.
 A transfer student should follow the same admission procedures as indicated above.
-A maximum of nine transfer credit hours may be applied to a UCM graduate degree at the discretion of the program coordinator.

 Prerequisite Degrees - An applicant for admission to a graduate certificate or master’s degree program must have a bachelor’s degree.
 An applicant for admission to an Education Specialist degree program must have a master’s degree.
 Prerequisite degrees must be earned from an institution accredited by a regional accrediting body recognized by the U.S. Department of Education such as: